jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (2) Despite section 65 of the Legislation Act 2019, clause 1 of Schedule 2 of that Act (which is about consultation) does not apply in relation to the incorporation of that material.

 ### 22 Records
-The service provider of a licensed early childhood service must keep, and make available to the Secretary on request,— (a) a register of the children who attend or have attended the service, specifying the date of birth of each; and (b) a record of the attendance of children at the service; and (c) a record of all fees and other charges paid in respect of children's attendance at the service; and
+The service provider of a licensed early childhood service must keep, and make available to the Secretary or the Director of Regulation on request,—
+  (a) a register of the children who attend or have attended the service, specifying the date of birth of each; and (b) a record of the attendance of children at the service; and (c) a record of all fees and other charges paid in respect of children's attendance at the service; and